 When the novel The Poisonwood Bible came out, missionaries were incensed.
 “This book is unfair, it makes us look bad,” was the word on the street.
 The book centered around a missionary family in the Congo in the 1950’s.
 The father was zealous, extreme, abusive, unstable.
 The enabling mother and powerless kids suffered.
 Spoiler alert, one of them died.
 The surviving children ended up scattered, dislocated, wounded.

 In the MK community, the response was different, at least among my friends.
 Although we could clearly see the book was an exaggeration (compared to most of our experiences), there were things that rang true.

-Being drug along behind “a calling.”
+Being dragged along behind “a calling.”

 Being subordinated to that calling.